 Then, ask students to evaluate their performance.

 - Did you answer the question(s)?

-- Did you use enough B2 words?
+- Have you used enough B2 words?

 Watching records of themselves will help your students become more self-aware and able to focus on what to improve.